Documentation :: Frequently Asked Questions (FAQ)

 Yes, that’s the point!
 You are free to use them however you see fit, without attribution.
 You can also use the ChemQuiz.net practice quizzes to generate printable worksheets for your students.

-Why do you charge schools for the ChemQuiz.net Dashboard?
+Why do you charge for the ChemQuiz.net Dashboard?

-The ChemQuiz.net Dashboard is a Learning Management System (LMS) that allows teachers to track student progress in their Chemistry classes.
-My hope was to create a system that would useful for Chemistry teachers around the world while being helpful and easy to use for Chemistry students.
-The $50 site license per school pays for website hosting and future upgrades, and it makes it easier for me to offer the Dashboard for free to schools with a high poverty rate.
+The ChemQuiz.net Dashboard is a Learning Management System (LMS) that allows students and teachers to track progress in completing quizzes, either for themselves or their students.
+My hope was to create a system that would useful for Chemistry students and teachers around the world while being helpful and easy to use for everyone.
+Site licenses help me pay for website hosting, service upgrades, and the software I use to create the site, and it makes it easier for me to offer free site licenses to schools with a high poverty rate.
 It also helps me justify spending my time outside school developing new quizzes.

-I paid for a full site license to the Dashboard but I have no idea how to get started.
+I’m a teacher and I purchased a full site license to the Dashboard for my classes but I have no idea how to get started.
 What should I do first?

 The basic order for using the ChemQuiz.net Dashboard is this: